 - Hydroponics or Coco Coir: pH should be between 5.8–6.2

 If your pH is too high or low, you’ll need to flush the system and adjust the pH back into the right range.
+If you are not sure what the pH level of your growing medium or nutrient solution is, then it is recommended to use a digital pH pen and then adapt the pH level accordingly.

 When roots stay too wet, they struggle to absorb nutrients like zinc.
 Ensure your pots have good drainage and the root zone has enough oxygen.
 If your soil is dense or you're watering too frequently, your plant won’t be able to access the zinc it needs.

-Tip: Consider using fabric pots or air pots for better root zone oxygenation.
+Actionable Tip: Consider using fabric pots or air pots for better root zone oxygenation.
 These pots help prevent overwatering and improve drainage.

 The good news is, fixing a zinc deficiency is usually pretty simple.
 Here’s how to get your plant back on track:

-1. Adjust pH Levels
+Adjust pH levels

 - Soil: pH 6.0–6.7